shrinerb/shrine/doc/getting_started.md

 | `#image_url`      | calls `url` on the attachment if it's present, otherwise returns nil              |
 | `#image_attacher` | returns instance of [`Shrine::Attacher`][attacher] which handles the attaching    |

-The persistence plugin that we loaded adds appropriate callbacks, so that saving the record uploads the attachment to permanent storage, while deleting the record deletes the attachment.
+The persistence plugin we loaded will add callbacks that ensure cached files are automatically promoted to permanent storage on when record is saved, and that attachments are deleted when the record is destroyed.

 ```rb
 # no file is attached